yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 ## 6. Your Privacy Choices

+As an organisation registered within the USA state of California, we abide by the privacy rights stipulated below.
+However, we have staff and volunteers who fall under other jurisdictions, so in all cases, we aim to comply with the GDPR guidance, details of which can be found under the EEA sections below.
+For countries outside the UK, USA and EEA, we aim to comply with the processes set out for international data transfer via Standard Contractual Clauses where appropriate.

 ### Can I decide what communications to receive?

 Yes.
 All communication with us is opt-in, except for when you need to receive